-Proponent Commitment Relevant Section in Coal Mine EIS A trained ecologist or other suitably qualified environmental field supervisor will precede or accompany clearing crews when clearing significant vegetation, in order to ensure disturbance to rare, threatened or other significant fauna is minimised.
-Volume 2, Section 9.1.2.2.2 The design, location and construction of such infrastructure will meet the following performance criteria: 1.
+Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference meet the following performance criteria: 1.
 No vegetation communities listed as endangered at either the Commonwealth or State level will be affected, where suitable alternatives exist; 2.
 Impacts on State-listed vegetation 'of concern' will be minimised; 3.
 Fragmentation of remnants of vegetation/habitat will be avoided; 4.
 Disturbance will be located at the edge of existing remnants; and 5.
 Where possible, access tracks and other infrastructure will be located in areas that have already been disturbed.
-Volume 2, Section 9.1.2.2.2 Methodologies for the rehabilitation / re-vegetation works of the Project will use the most appropriate species for the landscape elements of the site.
+Section 9.1.2.2.2 government, community and landowners.
+The weed management plan will describe how coordination activities will be conducted, ensuring landholders having potential for weed infestation due to mining operations are supported by strategies including: Having their property included in monitoring programs; and Financial assistance for weed and pest control.
+Section 4, Response to Submission CM51, CM70, CM71, CM114, and SEIS Volume 1, Section 3, Response to Submission PW18, PW39.
+Methodologies for the rehabilitation / re-vegetation works of the Project will use the most appropriate species for the landscape elements of the site.
 Such methodologies will include habitat matching of species to ensure rehabilitation success.
-Volume 2, Section 9.1.3.2.3 Species chosen for re-vegetation will be selected from the dominant flora of each community and will be matched with final land use.
+Volume 2, Section 9.1.3.2.3 The monitoring programs will include surveillance of downstream watercourses so that weed management activities address downstream management, if required.
+Volume 1, Section 4, Response to Submission CM51, CM70, CM71, CM114, and SEIS Volume 1, Section 3, Response to Submission PW18.
+Species chosen for re-vegetation will be selected from the dominant flora of each community and will be matched with final land use.
 Seeding of as many species as possible will be undertaken at each rehabilitated site, in order to promote more rapid recovery of the local vegetation and lasting groundcover.
-Volume 2, Section 9.1.3.2.3 Recreated landforms will be contoured to resemble original regional topographic where possible Volume 2, Section 9.1.3.2.3 Reference monitoring sites will be established and maintained, prior to any disturbance taking place.
-Volume 2, Section 9.1.3.2.3 Declared weed species will be treated per the relevant Queensland Department of Employment, Economic Development Volume 2, Section 9.1.3.2.4
+Volume 2, Section 9.1.3.2.3 Areas to be returned to natural bush will incorporate the use of native ground covers.
+Volume 1, Section 4, Response to Submission CM329 Recreated landforms will be contoured to resemble original regional topographic where possible Volume 2, Section 9.1.3.2.3 Management of feral animals will be co-ordinated with local government, community and landowners to ensure consistent and effective onsite feral pest management.
+Volume 1, Section 4, Response to Submission